syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.FormPosition"/>

-This specifies to set the position of an External edit form either in the top-right or bottom-left of the grid
+This specifies to set the position of an External edit form either in the top-right or bottom-left of the grid.
+See <a href="global.html#enum:formposition">formPosition</a>

 #### Default Value:
 {:.param}